|

 2x2 nested quad for 12+17m

-to calculate and optimise the characteristics of two-element two-band (hence “2x2”) nested spider
+calculate and optimise the characteristics of two-element two-band (hence “2x2”) nested spider

 quads for various combinations of the upper HF bands.
 In a follow-up Antennex article “Sneaking